Karim-Muhammad/snapgram/MEREAD.md

 9. User Profile Edit - Not yet
 10. User Profile Follow system - Not yet
 11. Comments - Not yet

+## Some Bugs

+- When use save post from Explore page, this error because of caching system in react-query, i will fix it soon.

+- when you save post again from Home page and Explore page (twice), it will be saved twice, i will fix it soon.